 Geography is exciting, challenging and relevant to today's world.
-Geographers study the natural processes of the physical environment, as well as the activities and consequences of humans in this environment.

 Some geographers specialise in coastal, glacial or fluvial processes and landforms, climatology, biogeography, hydrology or environmental change.
 Others explore the transformation of urban places, globalisation and its effects, migration and population change, cultural economies of tourism, wine and fashion, international education, environmental management, values and political contest, social change in New Zealand and the Pacific region, or issues of ethnicity and identity.
 Still others, specialising in spatial analysis, bring the power of geographic information science to bear on a wide range of research problems.
 Increasingly, these varied interests are coming together in the study of environmental problems and geographers lead the way in resource management.